 In this context, a clear understanding of the microscopic and macroscopic components of the observed solid-state HHG is critical.
-At the microscopic level, the physical picture involves the complementary mechanisms of ($i$) intraband \cite{Goulielmakis2022} and injection current driven emission \cite{Jurgens2020} and ($ii$) radiative electron-hole recombination, the latter extending the three-step recollision HHG model \cite{PhysRevLett.71.1994,PhysRevA.49.2117,Kulander1992} to solids as first proposed in \cite{vampa1}: following laser field-induced injection of a valence electron into the conduction band, the generated electron-hole pair is accelerated by the field, until finally the electron-hole pair recombines to emit a high energy photon.
+At the microscopic level, the physical picture involves the complementary mechanisms of ($i$) intraband (e.g. \cite{firstHHGSolid,Goulielmakis2022}) and injection current driven emission \cite{Jurgens2020} and ($ii$) radiative electron-hole recombination, which extends the three-step recollision HHG model \cite{PhysRevLett.71.1994,PhysRevA.49.2117,Kulander1992} to solids as first proposed in \cite{vampa1}: following laser induced injection of a valence electron into the conduction band, the electron and hole are accelerated by the field, until the electron-hole pair recombines to emit a photon.
 In contrast to atoms, in solids the relative distance between the recombining electron and hole need not be zero \cite{WQC}.
 These imperfect recollisions \cite{imperfectRecollisions,wannierHHGLewenstein} take advantage of phase coherence between different sites of the crystal and the delocalized nature of the Bloch states.

-In this microscopic picture, a crucial issue remains outstanding: theoretically simulated HHG spectra show agreement with experiment only when extremely fast dephasing times $\sim 1$ fs are used \cite{vampa2}, in stark contrast to measurements \cite{dephasingTimes1,dephasingTimes2,dephasingTimes3} showing that dephasing times in semiconductors vary from tens to hundreds of femtoseconds.
-Important steps towards toward clearing up this mystery have been made in \cite{PhysRevA.97.011401,PhysRevLett.125.083901,Abadie:18} by incorporating the macroscopic effects in HHG.
-In particular, Refs. \cite{PhysRevA.97.011401,PhysRevLett.125.083901} argued that longitudinal propagation “cleans up” the harmonic spectra without assuming $\sim 1$ fs dephasing times.
-However, this so-called “ propagation-induced decoherence” \cite{PhysRevLett.125.083901} requires large propagation lengths of $\sim 10$ \textmu m, while many HHG experiments are done in very thin samples, including atomically thin monolayers \cite{HHGBC2}, still demonstrating highly regular HHG spectra.
+In this microscopic picture, a crucial issue remains outstanding: theoretically simulated HHG spectra show agreement with experiment only when extremely fast dephasing times $T_2 \sim 2$ fs are used \cite{vampa2}, in stark contrast to measurements \cite{dephasingTimes1,dephasingTimes2,dephasingTimes3} which show dephasing times on the scale of tens to hundreds of femtoseconds.
+Important steps towards solving this mystery have been made in \cite{PhysRevA.97.011401,PhysRevLett.125.083901,Abadie:18} by incorporating macroscopic propagation effects when simulating HHG.
+In particular, Refs. \cite{PhysRevA.97.011401,PhysRevLett.125.083901} argued that longitudinal propagation cleans up the harmonic spectra without assuming $\sim 1$ fs dephasing times.
+However, this so-called \emph{propagation-induced decoherence} \cite{PhysRevLett.125.083901} requires large propagation lengths of $\sim 10$ \textmu m, while many HHG experiments are done in very thin samples, including atomically thin monolayers \cite{HHGBC2}, still demonstrating highly regular HHG spectra.